barn2plugins/document-library-lite/readme.txt

 == Changelog ==

-= 1.0.6 =
+= 1.0.7 =
-Release date 14 November 2023
+Release date 10 June 2024

-* Tested up to WordPress 6.4
+* Dev: Tested up to WordPress 6.5
-* Updated internal libraries
+* Dev: Updated internal libraries
+* Dev: Updated the classes to use barn2-lib 2.0
+* Dev: Tested up to PHP 8.2
+* Fix: Setup wizard runs after every activation

 See changelog.txt for more details.